l0ftyWhizZ/Creepers/README.md

   `./groovyw module get Behaviors` <br>
   `./groovyw module get Pathfinding`

-- After getting these modules, go into `Behaviors` module first, and change the current working branch to `behaviorv2` by using: <br>
-  `git checkout behaviorv2` <br>
-  Same for Pathfinding: <br>
-  `git checkout behaviorv2`

-  You, also need to change the branch for Terasology, from `develop` to `behaviorv2` similarily.

-  <b>(NOTE: These branch changes are to be done, since Behaviors v2 hasn't been merged into `master` yet.
-Once done, no need to change the branches.)</b>

 - After setting the correct branches up, run `./gradlew idea`, to generate the IntelliJ project files, and after building successfully, load it up in IntelliJ CE IDE.

 ## How to use in-game?